Blog

 Secure network architecture for IoT: SASE, segmentation, and cloud security

 Network segmentation is another critical design principle, isolating IoT devices from core business systems to prevent lateral movement in the event of a security breach.
+Implementing multiple layers of defense further strengthens protection against threats.
 By prioritizing these architectural strategies, enterprises can reduce the risk of IoT-related security breaches, maintain a strong security posture, and ensure that their network connectivity remains both efficient and secure.

 Enable continuous monitoring and incident response

 Security doesn’t end at policy enforcement.
 Continuous monitoring and incident response are essential for maintaining enterprise network security in the face of evolving cyber threats.
+The rise of remote workers in hybrid and distributed networks presents additional challenges for maintaining security and visibility, making monitoring and threat detection more complex.
 By monitoring network traffic and system activity in real time, organizations can quickly detect unusual patterns or potential security incidents, enabling a rapid and effective response.

 A well-defined incident response plan outlines the steps to contain, eradicate, and recover from security incidents, as well as post-incident analysis to prevent future occurrences.
 Leveraging AI-powered security solutions enhances continuous monitoring by automating threat detection and providing actionable insights for security teams.